How to Treat a Scratched Cornea

 Dr. James Kirkconnell Discusses Treatments for Scratched Corneas

-What to do if You Think You Have an Abrasion
+What to do if You Think You Have a Corneal Abrasion

 If you think you have a scratched cornea or a foreign body in your eye, you need to see your ophthalmologist right away.

 DON'T RUB YOUR EYE!!

 It's natural to want to try to get something out of your eye, but rubbing it can make things worse.
 If you have something under your eyelid, rubbing the eye cause the foreign body to scratch the cornea even more or become embedded if it hasn't already.

 Blinking several times may be enough to move the debris out of the eye, but if not, the next option is to flush it, preferably with artificial tears or sterile saline solution, but tap water will suffice in a pinch.

 If you have gotten a chemical in your eye, you need to flush the eye continuously for at least 15 minutes.
 If you can, have a friend or loved one call your ophthalmologist and continue to flush your eye.
 If no one is around to help you, flush your eye for 15 minutes, and then call your eye doctor.